DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "..."

-Rinne starts staring at Kay.
+Rinne starts staring at Kai.
 While crawling, she suddenly brings her face closer.

 "...What is it?"